ANALYSIS | Councillors walk out on Rick Chiarelli, the darkest cloud over stormy term | CBC News

 Orléans MPP Stephen Blais has twice tabled a private members bill that calls for an integrity commissioner to refer the most egregious cases of harassment to a judge, who would then decide if a municipally elected member of office should be turfed.

 Blais's bill made it to second reading earlier this year, but it died on the floor of Queen's Park when the election writ was issued.
-The MPP, who used to sit on council with Chiarelli, has re-introduced his bill which is scheduled to be debated next spring.
+The MPP, who used to sit on council with Chiarelli, has re-introduced his bill and it's scheduled to be debated next spring.

 In the meantime, Chiarelli will serve his last day in office on Monday, leaving mostly on his own terms, with some sort of government pension.